Continuous Sensitivity and Reversibility: Introduction

+Let $\mathcal{C}$ be a category which contains a pair of composable non-identity morphisms.
+In the geometric realization of $\mathcal{C}$, there is an associated $2$-simplex $\Delta ^2$ for every such pair of morphisms.
+Let $\mathcal{D}$ be a category enriched over simplicial sets with morphisms $f$, $g$, and $h$ such that $h$ and $g\circ f$ are homotopic in $\mathcal{D}$.
+Then in the realization of $\mathcal{D}$, there exist associated $2$-simplexes and simplicial sets of the form $\Delta ^1 \times \Delta ^1 $ glued to each other as discussed in Example \ref{ex:cat}.
+In this example, we use the techniques discussed above to write a homeomorphism between these parts of realizations of $\mathcal{C}$ and $\mathcal{D}$.

-On these convex hulls we will be considering Fourier series expansions of multi-valued logic gates.
-For the Fourier series expansions of Boolean functions see \cite{Bourgain}, \cite{Bruck}, \cite{GotsmanLinial}, \cite{Leontev}, \cite{NisanSzegedy}, \cite{ODonnell}, \cite{Parberry}.
-The input will come from a product of simplices as we can consider each convex hull as a union of simplices.
-More precisely a multi-valued logic gate $\phi $ is a function from a product of sets $T_1\times T_2\times \dots \times T_k$ to a set $T=\{v_1,v_2,\dots v_n \}$ of $n$ vectors in $\mathbb{R}^m$ where the set $T_i$ is the set of possible truth values of the $i^{\text{th}}$ input variable and the set $T$ as the set of possible truth values of the output.
-We define the Fourier-expansion of the multi-valued logic gate as the multilinear function
+Other applications can be found in computer science.
+Multi-valued logic is a propositional calculus where the logical operations have input variables and an output variable with possibly different sets of truth values.
+More precisely a multi-valued logic gate $\phi $ is a function from a product of sets $T_1\times T_2\times \dots \times T_k$ to a set $T$ where the set $T_i$ is the set of possible truth values of the $i^{\text{th}}$ input variable and the set $T$ is the set of possible truth values of the output.
+In nature, most of the time logic gates communicate with each other using analogue signals.
+Hence it is natural to consider $T=\{v_1,v_2,\dots v_n \}$ where $v_1$, $v_2$, $\dots$, $v_n$ are vectors in $\mathbb{R}^m$ for some $m\geq 1$.
+In this case, the Fourier-expansion of the multi-valued logic gate is the multilinear function

 given by